-Digital Print – This refers to a method of printing from an image sent directly to the printer using digital files for example PDFs.
+Digital Print – This refers to printing from an image sent directly to the printer using digital files, for example, PDFs.
 Often used for small personalised print runs.

 Demographics – Statistical information about groups of people.
 For example, gender, age, education, income etc.

 Duplex – Printing on both sides of a piece of paper.